jacany/statuspost/README.md

 # statuspost

-An easy way to monitor and report the status of services running on your server
+An quick and dirty way to monitor and report the status of services running on your server

 This is intended to be used with [Atlassian Statuspage](https://statuspage.io/).
 Though it can be modified to work with just about any kind of webhook